 - Compensation for pain and suffering and loss of quality of life

-Effectively, the CTP greenslip scheme is no longer fault based in respect of hospital treatment, transport by ambulance and from 1 April 2010, claims through an ANF, but remains fault based in respect of other claims such as those listed above.
+Effectively, the CTP greenslip scheme was no longer fault-based in respect of hospital treatment, transport by ambulance and from 1 April 2010, claims through an ANF.
+It remained fault-based in respect of other claims such as those listed above.

-The precise cost of the amendments to the CTP greenslip scheme is not clear.
+The precise cost of the amendments to the CTP greenslip scheme was not clear.

-Regardless of the actual cost, the amendments have increased the cost base of the NSW CTP greenslip scheme and have resulted in increased premiums.
+Regardless of the actual cost, the amendments increased the cost base of the NSW CTP greenslip scheme and resulted in increased premiums.

 Insurers are required to lodge submissions to State Insurance Regulatory Authority (SIRA) at least once a year, setting out the greenslip prices they propose to charge.
 The submissions lodged in October 2009 incorporated the impact of both reforms.
 The reforms were reflected in greenslip prices then being paid.

 In response to specific enquiries made by us, the then MAA advised “the combined impact of the bulk billing and no-fault ANF reforms is approximately $10 per Green Slip”.

 Amendments to the scheme also had an impact on At-Fault Driver Cover, an additional feature then offered by three of the insurers.
 Policy documents setting out the terms on which At-Fault Driver Cover was offered stated that no at-fault driver benefit was payable under those policies if a benefit was also paid or payable under the CTP greenslip scheme.